jfroelich/rss-reader/src/color/readme.md

 * https://www.theimagingsource.com/support/documentation/ic-imaging-control-cpp/PixelformatRGB565.htm
 * https://stackoverflow.com/questions/25467682

+# TODO: remove the alpha check from color_luminance

+Remove this once I am more confident

+# TODO: optimize color_lerp

+Eventually optimize.
+This is currently prioritizing clarity.
+But I probably could use fewer function calls, and I could modify a color value in place instead of packing from four variables.

 # TODO: Vary contrast based on text size

 * See https://www.w3.org/TR/WCAG20/
 * See TinyColor's isReadable function

+# TODO: improve performance of color_is_valid

+The first implementation is conservative and my attempt at being accurate.
+I think there is a faster way of implementing this function.